Categories

 Chemical Interactions and Synergy In The Ayahuasca Trip

-The psychoactive effects of ayahuasca arise from the synergistic interaction between beta-carbolines and DMT, which is essential for the unique experience of ayahuasca when taken orally.
+The psychoactive effects of Ayahuasca arise from the synergistic interaction between beta-carbolines and DMT, which is essential for the unique experience of ayahuasca when Ayahuasca taken orally.

 a.
 Inhibition of MAO-A